ivansrbulov/auto-openwebui/README.md

    ./setup.sh
    ```
 3. Follow the prompts to enter your local IP address and Cloudflare tunnel token

+4. Once logged into Open WebUI, go to Admin Panel -> Settings -> Connections -> and under "Manage Ollama API Connections" that you replace `http://host.docker.internal:11434` with `http://<your-local-ip>:11434`; it may already be listed there.
+Delete `http://host.docker.internal:11434`.

 ## What the Script Does